UPF Q&A

 Management

-- Consider using the latest technology or the most advanced technical systems.
+- Evaluate whether you need to adopt the latest technology or the most advanced systems available.

-- Build extra security or warnings into the technology or technical systems.
+- Incorporate extra security measures or alert systems within your technology and technical systems.

 - You must start your project within 2 months of receipt of the subsidy approval letter.